American Society of Clinical Hypnosis

 The American Society of Clinical Hypnosis (ASCH) is a professional organization based in Bloomingdale, Illinois, dedicated to the use of hypnosis in clinical settings.
 Founded by Milton H. Erickson in 1957, ASCH is a U.S. based organization for health and mental health care professionals concerning clinical hypnosis.

+In 1994, ASCH published Standards of Training in Clinical Hypnosis in order to standardize the process of studying and training clinicians.
+These were extensively updated in 2019 with revised scientific terminology.

-ASCH holds an annual scientific meeting and workshops on clinical hypnosis along with a program detailing non-statutory voluntary credentialing in clinical hypnosis..
+ASCH holds an annual scientific meeting and workshops on clinical hypnosis along with a program detailing non-statutory voluntary credentialing in clinical hypnosis.

 ASCH publishes the American Journal of Clinical Hypnosis (AJCH).
-The journal's focus is the scientific research and case studies on clinical hypnosis.
+The journal, which was founded in 1957, is peer reviewed and focuses on the scientific research and case studies on clinical hypnosis.

+The society had 4500 members in 1983, but only 3100 in 1998.